Q-Technologies/puppet-nginx/README.md

 It supports Let's Encrypt to some degree ([certbot](https://certbot.eff.org/#pip-nginx)).
 It will look for domains in `/etc/letsencrypt/live` and configure NGINX to use these certs if it finds a matching domain.
 It will also make it possible for `certbot` to always do verification on port 80 (certbot won't do this on port 443).
 It will also create a fact called: `letsencrypt_live_domains` which lists the domains in `/etc/letsencrypt/live`.

-Currently only tested on SUSE, but other platforms should work with the right hiera data.
+Currently only tested on SUSE, but other platforms should work with the right hiera data - especially regarding the user/group nginx runs as.

 ## Instructions
 Include this module in your preferred manner.
 E.g.: